Landing Page and Sales Funnel Creator

 SimilarWeb lets you deep dive into any website and see where they get their traffic, rank, competitors, and more.
 You can get a free trial.
 This is one of the most comprehensive tools out there.

 Buffer.
 Easy to use.
-Integrates via plugin so it’s really easy to add content to your social accounts.
+Integrates via plugin so it’s easy to add content to your social accounts.
 Up to 3 social media accounts are free.
 Buffer integrates with nearly all social platforms to make it easy to connect to your accounts.
 Pricing is pay-per-channel.
+If you know someone who uses Buffer, they can give you a link for a (limited) free account.

 HootSuite.
 I like the card setup of the dashboard.
-Pinterest not available without a third-party app.
+Pinterest scheduling is not available without a third-party app.
 Integrates with the big social platforms.
-You have a choice of a free 30-day trial or 20% off your plan.

 Hubspot Social Media Scheduling Template.
-Easy to use and forces you to write and plan your social media posts.
+Easy-to-use template lets you plan your social media posts.
 Excel spreadsheet with tabs for each platform.
-If you're not ready to sign on with a paid scheduler, this scheduler can help organize your campaign.
+You still need to post to the social platforms yourself, but if you're not ready to sign on with a paid scheduler, this scheduler can help organize your campaign.

 These sites are the best of what I have found.

 Pixabay Images that you can use anywhere – even for business – and no copyright issues.
-I am finding some images that are AI generated, which may or may not be a positive for you.
-Also has a good selection of videos, sound effects, and illustrations.
+I am finding some images that are AI-generated, which may or may not be a positive for you.
+Photos, videos, music, sound effects, and illustrations.

 Pexels I have to admit that this is my favorite site.
 Seems to be less “stock image” than other sites.
 You can sort by “trending” or “new."
-Great diverse, selection of people.
+Great selection of people.
+Photos and videos.

-Unsplash seems to have a little different selection than other sites – heavier on the landscape and architecture.
+Unsplash seems to have a little different selection than other sites – heavier on landscape and architecture.
 Great if you are creating quote of the day images for Pinterest or Instagram.
+Unsplash has a paid tier that gives you access to select images.
+Photos and illustrations.

-Burst sorts into categories like Fitness, Fashion, Business, Music that make is easier to quickly find what you are looking for – and discover related images.
-Hosted by Shopify.
+Shopify Images (formerly Burst) sorts into categories like Fitness, Fashion, Business, Music that make is easier to quickly find what you are looking for – and discover related images.
+Mostly photos and some limited videos.

 Kaboompics emphasizes product shots, interiors, architecture, and abstract work.
-Their photos are ofen available as part of a collection - so you might see 5-8 photos using the same setting so you can pick just the right shot.
+Their photos are often available as part of a "photoshoot" collection - so you might see 5-8 photos using the same setting, letting you pick just the right shot.

-PikWizard has lots of gorgeous food and landscape shots as well as some not-run-of-the-mill people shots doing things besides sitting around tables looking at charts.
+PikWizard has lots of gorgeous food and landscape shots as well as people doing things besides sitting around tables looking at charts.
+Built-in photo editor is handy.
+Photos, videos, templates, and PNGs.

 Email Service Providers (ESP) for Email Lists